fafalone/WinDevLib/README.md

 This project is a comprehensive twinBASIC replacement for [oleexp.tlb](http://www.vbforums.com/showthread.php?786079-VB6-Modern-Shell-Interface-Type-Library-oleexp-tlb), my Modern Shell Interfaces Type Library project for VB6, that is x64 compatible, due to the many problems using midl to create a 64bit tlb.

+This and oleexp are projects to supply Windows shell and component interfaces in a format consumable by VB6/VBA/tB.
+This involves not only defining interfaces, but using VB/tB compatible types-- so in some cases, even though there may be an existing way to import references to interfaces, they may be unusable due to e.g. the use of unsigned types, C-style arrays, double pointers, etc.

 All interfaces, types, consts, and APIs from oleexp are covered, and there's additional API coverage not included in oleexp.
 For a full list of interfaces, see [INTERFACES.md](https://github.com/fafalone/tbShellLib/blob/main/INTERFACES.md).

 This project is implemented purely in tB native code, as unlike VB6 there's language support for defining interfaces and coclasses.
 As a twinPACKAGE, regular code is supported in addition to the definitions, so the regular addin modules have been built in (mIID.bas, mPKEY.bas, etc).